 It is also clear why this solution was not found earlier.
-In the te first place, there was the opposition to the idea of oriental origin of the Etruscans.
+In the first place, there was the opposition to the idea of oriental origin of the Etruscans.
 In the course of time, however, the arguments in favour of it have become so much stronger that the conclusion can no longer be avoided.
 Further, one did not really consider the possibility of Lydians elsewhere than in classical Lydia.
 But most of all perhaps one did not realize the meaning of Maeonia.
-It was 'evidently' understood as (classical) Lydia.
-Already Herodotus did so, as he does not mention Maeonia but speaks only of the Lydians; that he meant classical Lydia is shown by the fact that he mentions Smyrna as the harbour from where the Etruscans sailed.
-So Herodotus put us on the wrong track, but we can hardly reproach him for that.
+It was 'evidently' understood as Lydia, i.e. classical Lydia.
+Already Herodotus did so, as he does not mention Maeonia but speaks only of the Lydians; that he meant classical Lydia is shown by the fact that he names Smyrna as the harbour from where the Etruscans sailed.
+So

+Herodotus put us on the wrong track, but we can hardly blame him for that.

-We can consider it certain that the Tyrsênoi, who became the Etruscans of Italy, lived on the south coast of the Sea of Marmara and the Hellespont, and in the Troas.
+We can consider it certain, then, that the Tyrsênoi, who became the Etruscans of Italy, lived on the south coast of the Sea of Marmara and the Hellespont, and in the Troas.
 Archaeological research can now be more concentrated and study possible connections with the Proto-Villanova culture.
 But especially in the field of religion the study of Hittite texts and what we know of western Asia Minor may give new insights.
 I hope that now the gate has been opened which gives a view on the background of the Etruscans, which will be relevant for both the history of the Etruscans and that of western Asia Minor.

-[Now this view is definitely confirmed by the fact that Homer mentions Pelasgians in the Troas who spoke (a form of) Etruscan; see Add.
-I.]
+[Now this view is definitely confirmed by the fact that Homer mentions Pelasgians in the Troas who spoke (a form of) Etruscan; see App.
+1.]

-ADDENDUM I. 'ETRUSCANS' IN HOMER
+APPENDIX I ETRUSCANS IN HOMER

 In 2.2 above I argued that the Pelasgians mentioned in Homer could well be Tyrsênoi.
-We know that the term 'Pelasgians' is somtimes used for Tyrsênoi, and that Hellanikos states that this term was earlier used for the Tyrsênoi.
-We now know that the Tyrsênoi lived in the area near Troy.
+We know that the term 'Pelasgians' is sometimes used for Tyrsênoi, and that Hellanikos states that this term was earlier used for the Tyrsênoi.
+See on this question App.
+II.
+And we now know that the Tyrsênoi lived in the area near Troy.